 The mobile clinic provides nursing services including health education, point-of-care blood work, and flu vaccines; behavioral health and counseling services, including substance abuse counseling; and primary care services with mid-level and MD providers.

 Migrant farmworkers face extreme barriers to care, including a lack of transportation, cost, and timing of appointments, language, health literacy, and cultural barriers.
 Vecinos reduces those barriers by providing free mobile services through bilingual staff with specific training on agricultural medicine while on the farmworkers’ schedules.
-However, our current 15-year-old clinic does not meet health clinic standards, is too small to accommodate behavioral health, and has significant mechanical issues.

 Traditional Clinic for Seasonal Farmworkers and Other Patients